Biden’s clock ticks down to a vulnerable time for Europe

 This week, German intelligence chiefs warned that Russia’s continued investments in its military could put it in a position where it would be able to attack Nato at the end of this decade.

 But Germany’s planned revamp of its military has been bogged down by bureaucracy.
-The government hasn’t even agreed on a future budget for defence.
+The hasn’t even agreed on a future budget for defence.

 Diplomats say Biden is worried about European resolve as there are signs of “Ukraine fatigue”, as allies in Europe struggle with their own domestic challenges.